Homepage of the site 'What to do with your life?'

 •

-willing to exchange co-option, or to fight against others
+willingness to exchange patronage, or to fight against others

 •

-the bond is fragile, because it's based on self-interest and subject to shifts in alliances
+the bond is fragile, as it is motivated by self-interest and subject to shifts in alliances

-In contrast, true friends correspond to the desire to succeed in one’s life, and they are characterized by:
+In contrast, true friends correspond to the desire to succeed in life, and are characterized by:

 •